 Use Your Funds

-After accepting your loan, it will be deposited into your account in as little as 24 hours.
+After accepting, your funds could be deposited into your account in as little as 24 hours.
 Money transfer times may vary between lenders and may depend on your individual financial institution.

 How much does it cost to apply?